-If your system has the dual program feature, a second program can be in main storage at the same time that the communications control program is in operation (Figure 2).
-The CCP and the application programs that run under it occupy only one program level.
-The other level is available to accommodate another program that can operate under direct control of disk system management.
+If you have a System/3 Model 10 or Model 12 with the dual program feature, or a System/3 Model 15, a second program can be in main storage at the same time that the communications control program is in operation (Figure 2).
+The CCP and the application programs that run under it occupy only one program level (partition).
+The other level (partition) is available to accommodate another program that can operate under direct control of disk system management.
 That other program is not controlled by the communications control program.